gomobile/sp-layout/README.md

 This project is the starting point for the App Designer Layout tutorial and video.
-The App Designer is included in the Intel(R) XDK.
+The App Designer is included in the Intel(R) XDK NEW.

 Intel(R) XDK NEW
 -------------------------------------------